 Most beginners are attracted by colored backgrounds, surfaces with a lot of texture.
 I recommend not buying blue, green, pink backgrounds yet.
 They work great in the frame, but initially, you need to collect the base.

-Let me give you an example with the choice of bags: a simple laconic black or beige bag will suit almost any image, rather than a very beautiful blue one with accent fittings.
+Let me give you an example with the choice: a simple, laconic black or beige bag will suit almost any image, rather than a gorgeous blue one with accent fittings.